Autogenesis: A Self-Evolving Agent Protocol: Notation

 \section{Notation}

 We summarize the main mathematical symbols and their meanings in Table~\ref{appx_tab:notation}.
-For readability, the notation is grouped by functional categories (grey rows), covering the RSPL substrate (resource entities, registration records, and registries) and the SEPL layer (evolvable variables, auxiliary spaces, and operator definitions used in the optimization loop).
+Symbols are organized into six functional categories (highlighted in grey) following the two-layer structure of \projectname.
+The first three cover the \textbf{RSPL substrate}: indexing conventions, the resource entity tuple, and protocol-registered resources including the context manager $\mathcal{M}_\tau$ and server interface $\mathcal{A}_\tau$.
+The remaining three cover the \textbf{SEPL layer}: evolvable variables and the trainable subspace $\Theta$, the auxiliary spaces ($\mathcal{P}$, $\mathcal{Z}$, $\mathcal{H}$, $\mathcal{D}$, $\mathcal{G}$, $\mathcal{S}$) and five canonical reflection operators $\{\rho, \sigma, \iota, \varepsilon, \kappa\}$, and iteration-level variables of the evolutionary loop.